Brisbane, Australia

 The Difference Between a Patent Attorney and IP Lawyer

-There’s some overlap between the skills and duties of IP lawyers and patent attorneys.
+There is overlap between the skills and duties of IP lawyers and patent attorneys.
 While that can make things confusing, there is really one major difference between the two:

-Patent attorneys are the only profession qualified to prepare patent specifications.
-They are subject matter experts who are uniquely equipped to translate their clients’ inventions into successful patent applications.
+• Patent attorneys are subject matter experts who are uniquely equipped to translate their clients’ inventions into successful patent applications.
 Despite that expertise, a patent attorney that isn’t a practising lawyer cannot conduct court proceedings.
-Instead, patent attorneys aim to settle IP disputes outside of court through means such as cease and desist letters, opposition proceedings and revocation actions.

 Conversely, IP lawyers specialise in the legal and commercial issues that are associated with IP.
 IP lawyers ensure their clients’ rights are enforced, both in and out of court.

-Your intellectual property portfolio is one of your most valuable assets.
+Your intellectual property portfolio is your most valuable asset.
 Whether you’re a sole inventor or a multinational corporation, your patents, trade marks and designs represent a major investment.
-For help with protecting and prosecuting your intellectual property, get in touch with the patent attorneys at Kings!

-The Kings team are independent patent and trade marks attorneys that work with clients all over Australia.
-With decades of industry experience and specialisations in mechanical engineering, life sciences, software, ICT and mining technologies, we are uniquely equipped to develop patent applications for some of Australia’s fastest moving industries.
-Contact us today for a confidential consultation to discuss your invention and your IP strategy.
+The Kings team are independent patent and trade marks attorneys who work with clients all over Australia.
+With technical qualifications in mechanical engineering, life sciences, software, ICT and mining technologies, we are uniquely equipped to prepare and prosecute patent applications for Australia’s fastest moving industries.

 Contact Us